Gumbo for the Soul

 Liberating Memoirs and Stories to Inspire Females of Color

 A volume in the series: Contemporary Perspectives on Multicultural Gifted Education.
-Editor(s): Donna Y. Ford, Vanderbilt University.
-Malik S. Henfield, University of San Francisco.
+Editor(s): Donna Y. Ford, Ohio State University.
+Malik S. Henfield, Loyola University Chicago.

 Rejection.
 Loss.
 Confusion.
 Pain.
 Our past and our future are intertwined.
 Each distinct memory becomes one life.
 What once hurt, eventually heals, and the lesson (or lessons) to be learned becomes one with our soul and our spirit.
 Our experiences provide strength instead of destruction.
 Our great-grandmothers, grandmothers, mothers -- all women of power who came before us -- were great descendants of the coastal lands of West Africa.
 They arrived in strange lands with their Gumbo - -their memories, rhythms, ingenuity, creativity, strength, and compassion.
 Their lived stories and conversation were recipes mixed with unique combinations of ingredients, dropped into the cast iron pot -- stirred, dropped in, seasoned, dropped in, stirred again, and again, and again, until done.
 This Gumbo is savory like the soul, carefully prepared, recipes rich with what our foremothers brought with them from their homeland.
 They brought the best of what they had to offer.